CasualYT31/SystemProperties/README.md

 Cross-platform C++ library used to retrieve hardware and software information.

 # Goals
-The goal of this project is to program an interface via which a program may query the computer for various hardware and software details, such as CPU, memory, storage, GPU, etc. The library must be cross-platform and must be easily integratable into other projects via CMake.
+The goal of this project is to program an interface via which a program may query the computer for various hardware and software details, such as CPU, memory, storage, GPU, etc. The library must be cross-platform (at least supporting Windows, Linux, and macOS) and must be easily integratable into other projects via CMake.

 # How to Use
 If you are using CMake to build your project, you can include the following into your `CMakeLists.txt` file in order to add this library: